joereddington/Delores/index.md

 * Phone is literally locked away (if you need a code for a login, then you can wait, if you need to make a call, use Skype)
 * Know where the book you are reading is
 * Fill out the daily checklist
-  * Pick one thing to do better tomorrow.
 * Fill out big book of gratitude
 * Smile
 * [Plan Time and Process Calendar](process_calendar) <!--Because something might be urgent -->